Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 - Type "sudo wpa_cli reconfigure"

 <h4>Getting Adafruit Libraries <h4>
-The libraries nessary for this are located at https://circuitpython.org/libraries
+The libraries necessary for this are located at https://circuitpython.org/libraries

 You need to copy the following libraries out of the library bundle into your sd card: